phquentin/CppND-Route-Planning-Project/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This project computes the shortest route between two points, specified by a user, on an Map (Open Street Map) via the A* Algorithm.

 <img src="map.png" width="600" height="450" />